ch-ckmate/Text_Mining_Project/README.md

-# Text_Mining_Project
+# Text Mining Project
+## Amazon Fine Food Reviews

+The dataset is available on Kaggle.
-This project aims to predict the sentiment of the reviews and then identify clusters.
+This project aims to predict the sentiment of the reviews and then identify main clusters.